INFO490/assignments/hw6/hw6.markdown

 #### Function: main()

-Read the *main()* function first to understand the flow of the program.
+Read the *main()* function first to understand the flow of the code.
+This function is already written and provided for you, so you don't have to change anything here.

 #### Function: adapt_person()